 A native of Cuyahoga County, Rob graduated from the The Ohio State University with a degree in English.
 After graduating from the Toledo School of Law, Rob engaged in the general practice of law prior to serving as an assistant prosecutor in Wayne County.In 1986, Rob was elected to the Wayne County Common Pleas Court, where he served as a Common Pleas Judge for 24 years before retiring in 2010.

-Rob founded the Brown Law Office in 2013, and retired from the practice of law in 2017.
+Rob founded the Brown Law Office in 2013.

 Pat was born and raised in Wooster, Ohio, and went on to attend The Ohio State University where he earned a Bachelor of Arts Degree in Political Science with a minor in English.
 He then attended the Cincinnati College of Law, where he earned magna cum laude and Order of the Coif honors, and received the National City Bank Prize for Wills, Trusts, and Future Interests.